lakenbac0n/GEOG-563-Lab-2/README.md

 We used a simple method to simulate these changes step-by-step over time (called Euler’s method).
 At each small time step, we update the population sizes based on how many were born, died, or eaten.

+We can see that the predator populations follow the prey populations -- as the prey rise so does the predators.
+As the predators delpete the prey populations, the predator populations eventually fally as well.

 The simulation helps us understand how predator and prey numbers can cycle up and down in response to each other.